Houssien-Zeineddine/secure_remote_voting_system/README.md

 | Add Elections API (Admin Only)                          | Delete Elections API (Admin Only)                        | Get Elections API                                      |
 | ------------------------------------------------------- | -------------------------------------------------------- | ------------------------------------------------------ |
 | ![Landing](./readme/postman%20apis/add%20elections.png) | ![fsdaf](./readme/postman%20apis/delete%20elections.png) | ![fsdaf](./readme/postman%20apis/get%20elections'.png) |

+<br><br>

+### To login to the system:

+A default admin user is available with the credentials:

+    email:  test@example.com

+    password: 123456

+Admins have full control over the system.
+They can:

+- Create and manage elections
+- Add candidate users
+- Start and stop elections at any time

+  Despite their administrative privileges, admins can also participate in voting like regular users.

+Candidates can:

+- Create and update their campaign profiles
+- Participate in elections as voters